jledun/webRadioPlayer/README.md

 By default, there's a few french web radios (because I'm french).

+You can now duplicate, update or delete web radio in radioStreams.json directly from the UI.

 # TODO

-* add or remove web radios from web application
 * show mplayer statistics
 * hability to listen to web radios in the browser